ac001/arduino-core-2010/bin/README.txt

 ===Avrdue===
-The version here is a binary compied from arduino-0017
+The version in this repository is
+* a binary copied from arduino-0017 (later maybe an external)
 * need to check binary version and svn-externals

 * avrdude is installed from debian also, so whould this avrdue be in deb versioned, eg ahead ?